justaos/git-utils-test/README.md

-# This repo is for git utils checkout testing, it will not contain any files.
+This repo is for justoas/utils -> git-utils checkout testing.

+It will not contain any files.